Chart Color Schemes

 AreaSearch assessment of residential development activity positions Mudgee among the top 25% of areas assessed nationwide

-On average, over these five years, around 0.5 people moved to the area for each dwelling built.
-This indicates that new supply is keeping pace with or exceeding demand, offering ample buyer choice and creating capacity for population growth beyond current forecasts.
-The average construction cost value of new dwellings in Mudgee is approximately $418,000, consistent with regional patterns.
-In this financial year, around $7.1 million worth of commercial approvals have been registered, reflecting the area's primarily residential nature.
+This suggests that new supply is meeting or exceeding demand, providing ample buyer choice and capacity for population growth beyond current forecasts.
+The average expected construction cost value of new dwellings is around $380,000.
+In FY-26, $7.1 million in commercial development approvals have been recorded, indicating the area's primarily residential nature.
+Compared to the rest of NSW, Mudgee shows 112.0% higher development activity per person.

-Compared to the Rest of NSW, Mudgee has seen about 112.0% more new home approvals per person.
-This should provide buyers with ample choice in the market.
-The current development consists of approximately 72.0% detached dwellings and 28.0% attached dwellings, maintaining the area's traditional low density character with a focus on family homes appealing to those seeking space.
-The location has around 80 people per dwelling approval, indicating a low density market.
-Looking ahead, Mudgee is expected to grow by approximately 2,092 residents through to 2041.
+The new development consists of approximately 72.0% detached dwellings and 28.0% townhouses or apartments, maintaining the area's traditional low-density character with a focus on family homes.
+With around 80 people per approval, Mudgee reflects a low-density area.
+Looking ahead, Mudgee is expected to grow by approximately 2,089 residents through to 2041.
 At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development